jmohler1970/FormUtils/README.md

 ## Description

 The main capability of this CFC is to generate arrays and structures on the ColdFusion server based on the names of your form fields.
-So a form field named &quot;user.firstName&quot; would create a structure named &quot;user&quot; with a key of &quot;firstName&quot;, holding the value of that field.
+So a form field named `user.firstName` would create a structure named `user` with a key of `firstName`, holding the value of that field.

 It will also generate arrays.
-A form field named &quot;user[1].firstName&quot; would create an array, with the first element in the array being a structure called &quot;user&quot; with a key of &quot;firstName&quot;.
+A form field named `user[1].firstName` would create an array, with the first element in the array being a structure called `user` with a key of `firstName`.

 These can be created to any arbitrary level of complexity.